Logo Icon

 4. Negotiability: The concept of the holder is fundamental to the negotiability of these financial instruments.
 The negotiability of promissory notes, bills of exchange, and cheques allows them to circulate in the financial market, making them essential for trade and commerce.

-6. Protection of Rights: The Act provides legal protections for holders, ensuring that they can exercise their rights and recover the amounts due to them even in cases of loss or destruction of the instrument.
+6. Protection of Rights: The Act provides legal protections for holders, ensuring that they can exercise their rights and recover the amounts due to them, even in cases of loss or destruction of the instrument.

 Know More: Why solving previous year's question papers is important

-Section 9 - "Holder in Due Course":
+Section 9 " "Holder in Due Cour"e":

-3. Payable to Bearer or Payee/Indorsee: To qualify as a holder in due course, the instrument should be either payable to bearer or payable to order.
-If it's payable to bearer, the holder becomes a holder in due course by merely possessing it.
+3. Payable to Bearer or Payee/Indorsee: To qualify as a holder in due course, the instrument should be either payable to the bearer or to the order.
+If it's payable to the bearer, the holder becomes a holder in due course by merely possessing it.
 If it's payable to order, the holder must either be the payee or an indorsee (a person whose name appears on the back of the instrument).

-4. Timing: A holder in due course must acquire the instrument for consideration before the amount mentioned in it becomes payable.
+4. Timing: A holder, in due course, must acquire the instrument for consideration before the amount mentioned in it becomes payable.
 This means that the holder must possess the instrument before the payment is due as specified in the instrument.

 5. Good Faith: To qualify as a holder in due course, the person must acquire the instrument without having sufficient cause to believe that any defect existed in the title of the person from whom they derived their title.
 In simpler terms, the holder must obtain the instrument in good faith, without knowledge of any legal issues or problems related to the instrument's title.

 7. Protection of Rights: Being a holder in due course comes with certain legal advantages, such as having a higher degree of protection when enforcing the rights associated with the instrument.
-A holder in due course is not subject to certain defenses that may be raised against a holder who is not in due course.
+A holder in due course is not subject to certain defences that may be raised against a holder who is not in due course.

-Section 13 - "Negotiable Instrument":
+Section 13 " "Negotiable Instrume"t":

-3. Payable to Bearer: An instrument is regarded as payable to bearer when it is expressly made payable to the bearer or when the only or last endorsement on it is an endorsement in blank.
+3. Payable to Bearer: An instrument is regarded as payable to the bearer when it is expressly made payable to the bearer or when the only or last endorsement is an endorsement in blank.
 In such cases, the instrument can be transferred simply by delivery, and the holder is not required to be a specific named person.

 4. Option for Order Payee: Even if a promissory note, bill of exchange, or cheque is originally expressed to be payable to the order of a specified person but is not restricted to only that person or their order, it is still considered payable to the specified person or their order at their discretion.
 This flexibility in the instrument's use allows for its negotiability.